Table of Contents

 Tests and scans used to diagnose cancer give some information about the stage.
 Sometimes it’s not possible to determine the stage until after surgery.

 In the early prostate cancer or localised prostate cancer stage, cancer is confined to the prostate gland only.
-The tumour may be very small and no symptoms may be experienced.
+Early prostate cancer usually causes no symptoms.
 A doctor may suspect prostate cancer after doing a PSA blood test.

 The PSA test is a blood test used primarily to screen for prostate cancer.
 The test measures the amount of prostate-specific antigen (PSA) in your blood.
 PSA is a protein produced by both cancerous and noncancerous tissue in the prostate.